6 people die while undergoing treatment for dengue in West Bengal | Health

 - India

-Six people who were diagnosed with dengue died on Friday, taking this year's toll in West Bengal to over 30, officials said.
+Six people who were diagnosed with dengue died, taking this year's toll in West Bengal to over 30, officials said.

 Two patients died at a private hospital in Kolkata while undergoing treatment.
-One of them was a resident of Salt Lake and the other was from Bagha Jatin, they said.
+One of them was a resident of Salt Lake and the other was from Bagha Jatin, they said on Friday.

 Two persons died in Ghatal in Pachim Medinipur, and two persons died in nearby Kharagpur, they added.